Purpose

 Detailed Description

 This proposed trial will examine, for the first-time, study whole-body hyperthermia (WBH) as a treatment for PASC.
 The investigators will enroll 21 people with PASC who will be randomized into two conditions with different temperature WBH.
 The primary aims will explore acceptability and feasibility, reduction of fatigue (primary symptom), and potential mechanisms (inflammation and sleep).
 Inflammation and sleep have both been shown to be dysregulated in PASC and addressed by WBH in other populations.
 The investigators will use week 2 as the primary endpoint.
-However, patients will be followed for 4 weeks to monitor the duration of effect.
+However, patients will be followed for 4 and 6 weeks to monitor the duration of effect.

 Notice